process-analytics/bpmn-visualization-examples/projects/javascript-vanilla-with-webpack/README.md

-# Integrate `bpmn-visualization` in a vanilla Webpack JavaScript project
+# Integrate `bpmn-visualization` in a vanilla JavaScript project built with Webpack

 ## Usage